-Canadians for a Civil Society, in partnership with MacEwan University and NAIT, invite you to a symposium on “Building Empathy and Conquering Apathy” that will bring together educators, policy makers, human-rights advocates, academics, non-profit and front-line service workers.
+Canadians for a Civil Society, in partnership with MacEwan University, NAIT, and the Indo Canadian Women’s Association invite you to a symposium on “Building Empathy and Conquering Apathy” that will bring together educators, policy makers, human-rights advocates, academics, non-profit and front-line service workers.
 We will collaborate to prevent human-rights violations in Canada through exploring promising approaches such as empathy-based human-rights education.

 We will stress the importance of empathy-based human-rights education and encourage individuals to see themselves as stakeholders in leading change.

 The symposium “Building Empathy, Conquering Apathy” is the second event in a three-year plan to raise awareness of the intersections between human-rights violations, such as gender-based violence, discrimination, harassment, and bullying and the intersections of gender-identity, race, sexual orientation, and poverty.

 1. Facilitate dialogue, networking and understanding of human-rights violations, such as gender-based violence, discrimination, bullying, harassment, and the intersections between gender identity, sexual orientation, race and poverty.

 2. Encourage innovation and collaboration by facilitating the flow of information between NGOs, decision-makers, and volunteers.

 3. Build community capacity to respond to and prevent human rights violations.

 4. Encourage public participation in a growing dialogue about human-rights violations such as gender-based violence, discrimination, bullying, and harassment.